PDM4AR/exercises/docs/07-optimizationmilp.md

 ## Data structures of the exercise

-You decide to solve the planning problem with a MILP formulation.
-The task is to implement the `solve_milp` function inside [src/pdm4ar/exercises/optimization/milp/milp.py](../src/pdm4ar/exercises/optimization/milp/milp.py), which takes as input a `ProblemVoyage1` data structure and outputs a `ProblemSolutions`.
+The task is to implement the `solve_milp` function inside [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py), which takes as input a `ProblemVoyage` data structure and outputs a `ProblemSolution`.

-The various data structures needed for the development of the exercise can be inspected in [src/pdm4ar/exercises_def/optimization/milp/structures.py](../src/pdm4ar/exercises_def/optimization/milp/structures.py).
+The various data structures needed for the development of the exercise can be inspected in [src/pdm4ar/exercises_def/ex07/structures.py](../src/pdm4ar/exercises_def/ex07/structures.py).

 ---